GSA/touchpoints/docs/DEPLOYMENT.md

 # Deployment

-This document provides explanation of the Touchpoints production deployment process.
+This document provides explanation of the Touchpoints agile development process and the production deployment process.

 ---